Marcolbr2001/INAF_Detector/README.md

 ## Functioning

 ![Geiger](https://github.com/user-attachments/assets/dd59a804-b091-49b4-8562-e0e31adaddfa)

-INAF had supplied a prototype cosmic ray detector using two geiger tubes placed in parallel.

 Through an Arduino UNO microcontroller, data were collected and plotted into different graphs by calculating average values in centi-becquerel to study different environments.
 <br><br>